alessandromeo/alessandromeo.github.io/cross-architecture.md

 The **Cross Architecture** is a SW architecure approach inspired by the combination of some well known architecures and design techniques, like the *multi-layer architecture*, the *Onion Architecture*, the *Clean Architecture* and the *DDD*.

-The main idea that led me to the definition of the **Cross Architecture** was to describe a flexible way for designing the architecture of a SW over the actual needs of the application, while respecting a set of basic constraints providing good decoupling, testability and logical organization of the code.
-Also, the same set of rules, should provide a guidance for extending the architecture in order to follow potential evolutions of the application.
+The main idea that led me to the definition of the **Cross Architecture** was to describe a flexible way for designing the architecture of a SW over the actual application needs, while respecting a set of basic constraints providing good decoupling, testability and logical organization of code.
+Also, the same set of rules should provide a guidance for extending the architecture in order to follow potential application evolutions.

-In practice, the above set of rules should be able span and serve to rather different situations, hence the name **Cross Architecture**.
+In practice, the above set of rules should be able to span and serve to rather different situations, hence the name **Cross Architecture**.

 ## General Concepts